DipenDhaduk/portfolio/README.md

 In our portfolio, we only showcasing apps that we personally designed and developed.

 #### Note: If you want to know the cost of building an mobile app, Our contact info is listed at the bottom.
 We specialize in building high quality and cost effective Android apps.
-Keep reading to see some of my existing apps.
+Keep reading to see some of our existing apps.